saqib-github-commits/JetpackComposeTabLayout/README.md

-# JetpackCompose TabLayout
+# JetpackCompose Tabs

 ### Overview
-This Project shows, How to create tab layout in jetpack compose using jetpack Compose Foundation api.
+This Project shows, How to implement tabs in jetpack compose using jetpack Compose Foundation api.
 The project is linked with medium post

 ### Medium post
 - [Jetpack Compose Tab Layout](https://medium.com/@wunder.saqib/jetpack-compose-tabs-tablayout-official-api-367888daca31)